maxnd/mxMarkEdit/README.md

 ## Configuration files

-The software creates these two configuration files that can be deleted to reset the configuration of the app, included the colours:
+The software creates these two configuration files that can be deleted to reset the configuration of the app, included the colors:

 - `/Users/[username]/Library/Preferences/mxmarkedit`
 - `/Users/[username]/Library/Preferences/mxmarkedit.plist`